pterodactyl/documentation/panel/1.0/troubleshooting.md

 https://domain.com:8080` on the Panel server and ensure that it can successfully connect to Wings.
 * Ensure that you are using the correct HTTP scheme for your Panel and Wings.
 If the Panel is running over HTTPS Wings will also need to be running on HTTPS.
+* If using HTTPS for Wings, make sure that the certificates have not expired.

 ### More Advanced Debugging Steps
 * Stop Wings and run `wings --debug` to see if there are any errors being output.
 If so, try resolving them manually,